House Kirishima / n.yamada architect & associates

 -

-Manufacturers: Nemetschek, Aica Kogyo Company, FONTE TRADING, IOC, KYOEI LUMBER, NIHON KEISOUDO KENZAI, NIHON MTECS
+Manufacturers: Louis Poulsen, Nemetschek, Aica Kogyo Company, FONTE TRADING, IOC, KYOEI LUMBER, NIHON KEISOUDO KENZAI, NIHON MTECS

 -